Vedant-Asati03/FINSTREET-Submission-Signal-Cartel-/README.md

 ### 2. Install Dependencies

-Run the following command to install the required libraries:
+Run the following command to install the required libraries, make sure if you are not keeping the files in the same folder put the whole file address in the command:

 ```bash
 pip install -r requirements.txt